 Reykjavik's Electric Bike Infrastructure

 • Bike Parking: There are many bike racks throughout the city where you can park your e-bike.
-Some key areas with bike parking include shopping centers, parks, and near main tourist attractions.

 • E-bike Charging Stations: Charging stations specifically for e-bikes are not yet widespread in Reykjavik, so e-bike users are often advised to charge their bikes at home or their accommodation.